MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/install-document-routing-agent.md

 ### Will Microsoft add support for Microsoft Windows Server 2008 servers?

 No, not at this time.
-There are several dependencies on Azure capabilities that are available only in Windows Server 2012 R2.
+There are several dependencies on Azure capabilities that are available only in Microsoft Windows Server 2012 R2 and Microsoft Windows Server 2016.

 ### Does the user who installs the Document Routing Agent have to be part of a Finance and Operations security group?